 - Local guide

-Tips and practical information on Auckland day trips
+Tips and practical information on taking day trips from Auckland

 Regardless of which tours you select, keep the following in mind: